placebeyondtheclouds/rpi-cdrom-emulator-build/README.md

 - Sift through the nuts and spacers left from the previous builds to find the right combination, add a heatsink if it fits
 - Assemble
 - Download https://downloads.raspberrypi.com/raspios_lite_armhf/images/raspios_lite_armhf-2024-07-04/2024-07-04-raspios-bookworm-armhf-lite.img.xz
-- Burn the image to the microsd card using Imager
+- Burn the image to the microsd card using the Imager
   - `sudo apt install rpi-imager`
   - `rpi-imager`
 - Mount the microsd card on the host computer

 - Enable SSH
   - `sudo touch /media/$USER/bootfs/ssh`

 - Add user
   - `echo "rpiuser:$(echo 'rpipassword' | openssl passwd -6 -stdin)" | sudo tee /media/$USER/bootfs/userconf`

 - Enable modules
   - `echo "dtoverlay=dwc2" | sudo tee -a /media/$USER/bootfs/config.txt`
   - `echo "dwc2" | sudo tee -a /media/$USER/rootfs/etc/modules`

 - Unmount, put the card into the rpi, connect a USB-Ethernet adapter to the Raspberry Pi, hook up the USB-Ethernet adapter to a power source, connect the adapter with Ethernet cable to a router for Internet access
 - Boot the Raspberry Pi
 - SSH into the Raspberry Pi
   - `ssh -o IdentitiesOnly=yes rpiuser@raspberrypi.lan` password `rpipassword`.

-- At this point the commands are run on the Raspberry Pi
+- At this point the following commands are run on the Raspberry Pi

-- Enable wifi for debugging
+- Enable connecting to a wifi ap for debugging
   - `sudo nano /etc/network/interfaces`
     - ```
       auto wlan0
       allow-hotplug wlan0